 The film features examples of:

-- Days of Future Past: In addition to Caesar's efforts to invoke the Roman Empire, the tribal Hidebarks (while predominantly White) fit the Native American motif to a tee.
+- Days of Future Past: In addition to Caesar's efforts to invoke the Roman Empire, the tribal Hidebarks (while predominantly white) fit The Savage Indian trope.

 - Determinator: After killing the Legion delegate, it takes multiple tribals (and several deaths) to subdue Lanius.